 Book Selections: BTBL has thousands of children's books for all ages and interests in both audio and braille formats.
 There are multiple ways to search for books on your own, including:

-Search NLS Catalog (Voyager): Search for books to order from all National Library Service (NLS) libraries.
+Search NLS Catalog (Voyager): Search the entire catalog of NLS books, or use the Kids Zone Catalog if searching for materials for preschoolers through young adults only.
 Call or email BTBL with these requests, either to be sent immediately or to be added to the school request list for the future.
 Use this step by step guide on how to search for books by grade level and author or subject in voyager.

 Search BARD: Free downloads of Audio and Braille books.
 Only available for use by BARD members.
 Download the books yourself, or add them to your wish list for the future.